-1. Launch and log in Plex Media Server's web interface.
+Step 1.
+Launch and log in Plex Media Server through a web browser.

 Select your preferred audio track, subtitle mode, subtitle language.
 It's recommended to pick Always enabled mode.

-4. Navigate to the Agents menu and click on Movies > Plex Movie.
+Step 4.
+Navigate to the Agents menu and click on Movies>Plex Movie.

 Check the box of OpenSubtitles.org and drag it to the top of the list.